daveisagit/advent-of-code/README.md

 This repository is an attempt to undertake the back catalog by just using python 3.11 without any extra packages.

+The consequence of this is an evolutionary mish-mash of `common` library code for thematic AoC structures and algorithms.

 ## Coding Template

 There is a template `day_.py` which has 3 functions